1658: Prince György Rákóczi II defeated the Ottoman army

 The road between Pálülés and Lippa was covered by the corpses of 3,000 Ottoman soldiers but many of them died in the Maros river, too.
 The Pasha of Eger lost his life, likewise the Bey of Esztergom.
-Two-hundred Turks were captured, Pasha Haszán, the Tihaja of Buda was among them.
+Two hundred Turks were captured, and Pasha Haszán, the Tihaja of Buda was among them.

 The Hungarians took three cannons and many wagons of food.

 Allegedly, only 20 soldiers died from the Transylvanian army, including Lieutenant Forray János.
 Várallyai Lőrinc, the Protestant preacher of Rákóczi’s court held a church service after the battle whereas the entire army was eagerly singing Psalms to give thanks for the victory to God.